 In 12 Season Personal Colour Analysis, the Light Seasons are the Neutral Season blends of True Spring and True Summer.
-These people are often not as light to look at as you’d expect, certainly not blue-eyed blondes by necessity.
-Colour Analysis is not about what you look like.
-It is about what the colours that make your skin the most perfect have in common.
+These people are often not as light to look at as you’d expect, not blue-eyed blondes necessarily.

-When you want to be heard, it’s easy to forget that whispers work better.
+When you want to be heard, it’s easy to forget that whisper may work better.
 They clear the air like an early morning rain in a world where everyone seems to be yelling.
 A beautiful, natural face like the one below relaxes everyone around them.
 They ease the tension in a room just by being there.
-Light Summer personifies the breath of fresh air like no other.

 Light Summer is gentle colour, misty light, an early sun, and an airiness that’s still cooler than it is warm.
-Silver and gold would both be fine in the photo above, but silver feels more at home.
-There is no stark white (I know the boat is white, but that’s your left brain telling you so; if you were to paint this picture, the sky and boat are grey, and silvery grey at that).
-And black?
-Put one black spot anywhere here and your eye would see nothing else.
+Silver and gold would both be fine in the photo above, but silver may feel more at home.
+Surfaces may be brushed or shiny, fitting well into the image above.
+Keep the colours of metal light and the jewels like Popsicles and beach glass.